istio/istio.io/tests/README.md

    Fix the errors, if any, by updating the corresponding command in the `index.md` file and then regenerate the snips.

-1. Create your test bash script `test.sh` next to the `snips.sh` you have just generated.
-Scripts that have other names will be ignored.
+1. Create a test bash script named `test.sh` next to the `snips.sh` you have just generated.

+   If your document is very large and you want to break it into multiple tests, create multiple scripts with the suffix `test.sh`, instead.

+   Other scripts in the directory will be ignored.

 ## Test Bash Script